newaetech/chipwhisperer/doc/sphinx/installing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following section is **NOT REQUIRED** for your first attack - you can jump right to the tutorial if you wish.
 However you'll ultimately wish to modify the code of the device under test, and these instructions tell you how.
+You should first follow the tutorial to confirm your system is working before modifying the code however!

 To build the code, you'll need to install WinAVR.